lcurran/python/lecture_notes.md

 Lecture notes

+handling asynchronous code: Twisted is one of the top libraries for Python, each asynchronous function does not take callbacks as parameters; it just returns a promise (which Twisted calls a “deferred”).

 Statically typed: type of variable is known at compile time (Java, C, C++)

 Dynamically typed: the type of a variable is interpreted at runtime.
 This means that